ekilmer/binaryninja-api/docs/dev/bnil-modifying.md

         // Copy each block in the old function to the new function for (auto& oldBlock: oldFunc->GetBasicBlocks())
         {
-            // Copy block labels and tell new IL instructions they came from this block newFunc->PrepareToCopyBlock(oldBlock);
+            // Copy some block labels and tell new IL instructions they came from this block newFunc->PrepareToCopyBlock(oldBlock);

             // Copy each instruction from the old block to the new function